kaushikmupadhya/-Pima-Indians-Diabetes-Dataset/README.md

 📕 Dataset source: [Kaggle](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database/)

-⭐ PS: Please do not forget to drop a star if you like it!
+⭐ PS: Please do not forget to drop a star on this repo, if you like it!

 ## REFERENCES